 The Department of Materials Science and Engineering offers a combined, five-year BS/MS Program intended to foster undergraduate research and to accelerate progress toward a MS degree.
 Students will apply to the BS/MS Program by April 1 of their junior year and start their graduate-level classes in the senior year of their BS degree.
 Following their undergraduate coursework, students have one full year to complete their master’s degree.
 As part of their master's, students will complete either a research thesis or a special project, which they will start in the senior year of their undergraduate career.

-Only full time domestic students currently enrolled in Major Status in the Materials Science and Engineering undergraduate program can be admitted to the combined BS/MS Program.
+Only full-time domestic students currently enrolled as Major Status in the Materials Science and Engineering undergraduate program can be admitted to the combined BS/MS Program.
+There is a 3.0 GPA requirement.
 International students are not eligible for the BS/MS degree.

 Our students’ success and well-being are paramount in providing a world-class education.
 Take advantage of the numerous resources and services created to help students of all kinds prosper during their time at the U. For a list of complete resources click here.

 - International Center

 - Learning Abroad

 - Counseling Center

 - Dean of Students

 - Disability Services